lubuntu-team/manual/source/3/3.2/3.2.4/date_and_time.rst

 If you do not wish to synchronize your clock via network time protocol uncheck the :guilabel:`Enable network time synchroniziation (NTP)` checkbox.
 Once NTP is disabled you want to be able to change your time locally you will be able to change your time by typing your time in the correct time.

 To cancel your changes to in date and time press the :guilabel:`Cancel` button.
+To close Date and Time press the :kbd:`Escape` key.

 Screenshot
 ----------